Winery Marketing 101: How To Increase Sales

 Another fantastic winery marketing strategy is to use winery directories and travel sites to promote your business.
 Being listed on directories can be great if you offer your winery as a venue option for weddings or other formal events.

-Example: Let’s say that you are a winery just outside of Santa Barbara in beautiful Santa Ynez.
-You happen to have a very large gathering room that is a bit too far from the main lobby to be a part of the main experience.
+Example: Let’s say you are a winery outside Santa Barbara in beautiful Santa Ynez.
+You have a vast gathering room too far from the main lobby to be a part of the primary experience.

 Winery Social Media

 Digital marketing for your wine brand is essential and social media is a great way to level the playing field for wineries of all sizes and locations.
 It can bring the small country winery to the front door of a midsize apartment in NYC.
-Not taking advantage of a way to reach out to new customers on a platform that they’re already using is a missed opportunity.
+Not taking advantage of social media for your winery, where you reach out to new customers on a platform they’re already using, is a missed opportunity.

-Look to your loyal patrons if your hang-up is finding content to post. encourage guests to post on social media and then repurpose their posts on your own page.
+Look to your loyal patrons if your hang-up is finding content to post.
+Encourage guests to post on social media and repurpose their posts on your page.

 Work With Lifestyle Influencers

-If your goal is reaching out to new customers, influencer marketing can be hugely beneficial.
+Influencer marketing can be hugely beneficial if your goal is reaching out to new customers.
 When choosing wines, customers try something because someone else made the recommendation.
 So, it’s helpful to get your wine in the hands of those who can influence and encourage others to try it, too.

 Lifestyle influencers are people with a large social media fan base.
-Working with someone who already has a sizable group of followers is an excellent winery marketing tactic and a great way to reach out to new potential customers, especially millennials.
+Working with someone with a sizable group of followers is an excellent winery marketing tactic and a great way to reach out to new potential customers, especially millennials.